adaptlearning/adapt-contrib-accordion/README.md

 The text entered for the body will be shown when the reader opens this accordion element.

+####_graphic

+This renders a graphic inside of the item body which is shown when the reader opens this accordion element.
+Both a `src` and `alt` value are required.

 ##Limitations

 To be completed.